 It’s been a while since we’ve last updated, but a special thanks to our dedicated viewers for staying along for the ride!
-I am excited to announce a new monthly series based what makes our studio great; our instructors, and our dancing!
+We are excited to announce a new monthly series based on what makes our studio great; our instructors, our students, and the fun we have dancing!

-Starting next month, we will be giving you an inside look at what gives our dancers their drive and passion for dance, as well as teaching you a few of their favorite steps and tips!
+Starting next month, we will be giving you an inside look at what gives our dancers their drive and passion for dance, as well as sharing some of their favorite tips and tricks!

-Comment with any questions or advice you would like to hear about from our instructors first hand, and we will do our best to answer them in our segments.
+Comment with any questions or advice you would like to hear from our instructors first hand, and we will do our best to answer them!

 The dictionary defines poise as “graceful or elegant bearing in a person.”
 But what does it mean in dancing?
 In dancing, poise refers to the “pitch of the body and placement of the body weight relative to the feet.”
 Having the right poise looks graceful and elegant on the dance floor, and also serves a more practical purpose, helping the dancer to maintain balance and shape through movement.

 The ideal poise varies among the different partner dances, and can even change at times during the same dance, depending on the requirements of choreography.
 In the Latin and Rhythm dances, you will learn about the key principal of “forward poise.”
 Forward poise in Latin American dancing means that the weight is shifted slightly forward toward the inside of the ball of the foot.
 This forward posture enables both the lightning fast movement that is such an exciting feature of Latin dancing, as well as facilitating the connection between the two dance partners’ body weights.